©Can Sönmez - Please do not copy online or in print without permission]

 In terms of sport, BJJ is a great work-out (see the Fightworks Podcast for a good discussion, along with this story of a 42 year old mother of two: other awesome women into or past their 40s and training are Dagney, Fenix, Felicia, Val, Jen, Shark Girl, Cynthia and Debra), and far more interesting than running on a treadmill at the gym.
 Fitness is one of my big reasons for training in BJJ, as I found the gym a little dull.
 BJJ keeps me interested, because it’s a complex sport: there's always something new to learn.

-As I'm normally one of the smallest guys where I train, I'll gravitate towards female training partners.
+As I'm normally one of the smallest guys in a class, I'll gravitate towards female training partners.
 For the same reason, when it comes to free sparring, if there's a woman on the mat, she'll be the person I pick to roll with.
 There's one woman in particular, Christina (you'll see her mentioned frequently in my RGA posts) who was an awesome training partner.
 I was fortunate that the Roger Gracie Academy HQ had a decent number of women, so I normally got to roll with at least one each class, sometimes as many as three or four.

 It is true that comparatively speaking, there aren't many women in the sport at present, so it's likely you will have to spar with men.
 However, I don't think that’s a cause for concern: in my experience, the women at RGA have no trouble training with the men, particularly when the man in question is a small guy like myself.

 Then there are inspiring examples like Penny Thomas: she has both competed and won against men, earning a silver medal in the men's brown belt division at the 2007 Triple Crown.
 You can see from her pictures that she is not a hulking mound of muscle: she won through technique.
 The idea that women are somehow "inferior" to men in BJJ (or indeed anything else based on skill) is utterly ridiculous, as Thomas has convincingly demonstrated.